 How do you determine whether your brand alignment is sound?
 You’re going to need to talk to people.
 You’ve already done your own internal research, but going outside your four walls is going to be necessary in order to get the answers you need.
 There’s a number of ways your brand research can take shape—surveys for surface-level information, interviews to dig in a little bit deeper, focus groups to get a little of both and also allow for interaction to take conversations in interesting and unexpected directions.

 The goal here is to get as much information as possible from different angles about how people see your brand.
 What do they think you stand for?
 Who do they think you serve?
 Do they like you?
 If their answers are what you expected, and they match up with what you’ve been aiming for, that’s great!
+Your brand is where you want it to be, or at least not far from it.
 But the farther apart your brand and the public’s perception of it are, the more urgent it is that you make changes to bring them back into alignment.

 Connect your brand and customer personas